ZyMa-1/Conways_game_of_life_widget/info/About.md

 ### Dynamic Slot Creation

-Speaking of connecting the notify signals to the dynamically created slots, strange approach was taken... (no other was found)
+Speaking of connecting the notify signals to the dynamically created slots, strange approach was taken... (no other was discovered)
 1. Create `SlotFactory(QObject)` class (assign parent or keep at least one reference to the object (not sure about this, hehe...))
 2. Create desired slot methods
 3. Return the slot as `MethodType` object like this: